0xShadowByte/Group-Policy-Management/README.md

 ## Objective

 Centralize management of security, configurations, and policies in a domain.
-Apply best practices.
+Appling best practices.

 ### Skills Learned

 - Creating, editing, and managing GPOs
-- Enforcing password policies, login scripts, and desktop environments
+- Enforcing password policies and desktop environments
 - Configuring software installations and restrictions
-- Applying drive mappings and network printer policies
+- Applying drive mappings

 ### Tools Used